raspiblitz/raspiblitz/FAQ.md

 Once you finished all the transferes the Raspiblitz will make a quick-check on the data - but that will not guarantee that everything in detail was OK with the transfere.
 Check further FAQ answeres if you get stuck or see a final sync with a value below 90%.

+## Why is taking my torrent download of the blockchain so long?

+Its a lot of data and torrent seeds can not be garantuued.
+Normally it should be done within 24 hours.
+If it takes longer then 2 days consider to abort the torrent download by pressing 'x' and choose FTP download as fallback ... will also take some time, but should be more stable.
+If even that is not working - choose SYNC option, which will take over a week, but is the classic way to get the blockchain thru the bitcoin peer2peer network.

 ## Why is my "final sync" taking so long?

 First of all if you see a final sync over 90% and you can see from time to time small increase - you should be OK ... this can take some looong time to catch up with the network.
 Only in the case that you activly choose the `SYNC` option in the `Getting the Blockchain` a final sync under 90% is OK.
 If you did a torrent, a FTP or a copy from another computer and seeing under 90% somthing went wrong and the setup process is ignoring your prepared Blockchain and doing a full sync - which can almost take forever on a raspberryPi.